A new CNN/ORC poll finds 59% disapprove of the way President Obama is handling the U.S. relationship with Iran

 On the domestic front, impressions of the economy appear to be rebounding from their summer slump, with 48% now describing it as in good shape and 51% saying it’s poor.
 In July, just 41% thought the economy was in good shape.

 The 6% who call the economy “very good” in the new poll is the highest share to say so since December 2007.
 And most say they expect the economy to be in good shape a year from now (54%).
 Still, the optimism isn’t shining as brightly as it did in April, when 60% said they expected a good economy a year from now.

 But there is no such optimism on the nuclear agreement with Iran, which only about half wanted to see approved.
 As the Democratic coalition that prevented congressional Republicans from blocking the agreement grew, so did public support for approving the deal.

 Overall, 47% in the poll said Congress should approve the deal, up from 41% saying so in August.
 The poll was in the field when the number of senators in support of the deal reached 41, enough to prevent the Senate from overriding a presidential veto of any bill rejecting the agreement.
 Still, 49% said they thought the deal ought to be rejected.

-The CNN/ORC Poll was conducted by telephone from June 26-28 among 1,017 adult Americans.
+The CNN/ORC poll was conducted by telephone September 4-8 among a random national sample of 1,012 adults.
 Results for the full sample have a margin of sampling error of plus or minus 3 percentage points.